along with the website i decided to start this blog and use it to offer insights into the creation process of the soon to be released models.

 If everything goes well, many characters will see light and i’d love to give some insight about their creation.

-Preorder should now start very soon in april: if you’d like to be updated, follow Indaco Models on the socials and don’t forget to subscribe the newsletter.
+Preorder should now start very soon in april: if you’d like to be updated, follow Indaco Models on social medias and don’t forget to subscribe the newsletter.

 Until next time,